 Processed and restaurant foods are more challenging.
 When it comes to processed foods, one solution is: don’t eat them.
 Seriously, GMO or not, most of that stuff is not good for you.
 If you must eat processed foods, look for those labelled by the Non-GMO Project, a voluntary association that certifies processed foods.
 At restaurants, the best policy is to ask if their potatoes are Organic.
 If not, odds are still very good that the potatoes are non-GMO, but this is another opportunity to vote with your dollars; there are plenty of restaurants out there that serve Organic food.

 In conclusion, please don’t panic.
 You can avoid GMO potatoes with some pretty simple investigation.
 They won’t contaminate traditional varieties, unlike more challenging crops like corn and rape, for which contamination is a more serious concern.
-You don’t need to spend a bunch of money on a supply of doomsday potato seeds (not for this reason anyway, but keep an eye out for asteroids!)
+You don’t need to spend a bunch of money on a supply of doomsday potato seeds (not for this reason anyway).
 The brains that you were born with and a little information will keep GMO potatoes out of your garden and your diet.